john-itcsolutions/cheirrs/README.md

 Note; you are user 'ubuntu' here, so if you need a new password, just

 `sudo passwd ubuntu`

+Later, within the master postgresql database container, you will need to give postgres user a password:

+`sudo passwd postgres`

+does this.
 ________________________________________________________________

 ## DATABASE